Home Equity Loans

 • Home equity loan: You’ll receive all of the money in one lump sum.
 You can’t change the loan amount later if you decide you need less or more than what you borrowed.

 • HELOC: You’ll be given a limit, similar to how a credit card works.
-For the first few years after you get your HELOC, you can borrow, repay, and borrow more, as long as you’re below your limit.
+You might receive your entire credit limit up front when you first get the loan.
+Then, for the first few years, you can make payments and borrow more as often as you like, up to your limit.

 Home equity loans and HELOCs are second mortgages, so if you sell your home, you’ll need to pay off your loan as well as your mortgage.

-• Draw period: This is the first part of your HELOC, and it lasts for 5 to 10 years.
-The lender gives you a credit limit or maximum loan amount, and you can start withdrawing or spending funds as you need to.
+• Draw period: The HELOC’s draw period is the first part.
+It typically lasts for 5 to 10 years.
+The lender gives you a credit limit or maximum loan amount, and you can withdraw or spend funds as you need to.
 You might receive a credit card or paper checks tied to your HELOC account, or the lender might deposit the money into your bank account.
-If you pay down your balance, you free up more cash.
+If you pay down your balance, you free up more of your credit limit and could borrow against it repeatedly.
+It’s similar to how a credit card works.
 You can spend up to your limit for the entire draw period.

-• Repayment: At the end of your draw period, you’ll start paying the loan back in equal monthly installments.
-The repayment period can be between 5 and 20 years, depending on the lender.
+• Repayment: At the end of your draw period, you can’t borrow more.
+You’ll pay the loan back in equal monthly installments for the term (number of years) you chose when you got your loan.
+The repayment period can be between 5 and 30 years, depending on the lender.

 How to get your loan funded fast

-Depending on the lender, you might be able to get your HELOC funded as quickly as 15 days.
-You’re more likely to have your HELOC funded quickly when you prepare with identifying information and documentation ahead of time.
-Find out from your lender what documents they require.
+Depending on the lender, you might be able to get your HELOC funded as quickly as 10 days.
+Ask the lender what identifying information and documents you’ll need to provide, so you’re more likely to have your HELOC funded quickly.
 Some items to have ready include:

 • Proof of homeownership.